PKlempe/3D-Tetris-WebGL/README.md

 |   <kbd>O</kbd>   | Rotate the camera cw on the Z-Axis around the center of the grid |

 #### Zooming
-> Only works with Perspective Viewing!
+> Only works with Perspective View!

 | Key              | Description                               |
 |------------------|-------------------------------------------|